masternodeh/0-docs/docs/descZeroEchange.md

 ---
 id: descZeroExchange
-title: Wat is Zero Exchange
+title: What is Zero Exchange
 sidebar_label: What is Zero Exchange
 hide_title: true
 hide_table_of_contents: true